Aspenall Energies is a wholly owned subsidiary of Treehouse Investments, LLC.

 We are actively pursuing more community-scale projects in the Midwest, and in 2017 moved our headquarters from Dorado, Puerto Rico to Minneapolis, Minnesota.

 What is Community Scale Wind?

-The term Community Scale is defined in many ways, but for us it means projects of a relatively small size (from less than 1 MW to about 20 MW) that directly benefit the community where the project is located.
-These fit in two categories.
+The term Community Scale is defined in many ways, but for us it means projects of a relatively small size (from less than 1 MW to about 50 MW) that directly benefit the community where the project is located.
+These fit into two categories.
 One is direct community ownership.
 Several jurisdictions have incentives that define and directly promote community-scale projects, and define the requirements for qualification, which usually involve partial ownership by bona fide local residents.
 The second category are Distributed Generation projects, where the benefit of the renewable energy generated goes directly to individuals or industries in a community, thereby directly impacting the community.
-Projects can also be considered community projects if they disproportionately benefit the community where they are located as compared to utility-scale projects, either because the developers and owners of the projects are bona-fide local residents and employ local labor, or because the project provides additional benefits to the community.
+Projects can also be considered community projects if they disproportionately benefit the community where they are located as compared to utility-scale projects, either because the developers and owners of the projects are bonafide local residents and employ local labor, or because the project provides additional benefits to the community.
 For more information about Community Scale wind projects please visit distributedwind.org